Ruoxi-Li0351/Ruoxi-Li0351.github.io/_pages/research.md

 author_profile: true
 ---

-1. Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles and bundles with connections.
-In Preparation.
+1. (with Rahul Singh) Explicit formulas for mixed Hodge polynomials of character varieties of free abelian groups. <a href="https://arxiv.org/abs/2410.10008" target="_blank">arXiv 2410.10008</a>
-2. (with Rahul Singh) Explicit formulas for mixed Hodge polynomials of character varieties of free abelian groups.
+2. Motivic classes of stacks in finite characteristic and applications to stacks of Higgs bundles and bundles with connections.
 In Preparation.
 3. (with Rahul Singh) Motivic classes of character varieties and character stacks.
 In Progress.

 <!-- *Available upon request* -->